NextronSystems/thor-manual/signatures/ioc-formats.rst

 Simple IOC files (deprecated)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Simple IOC files are basically CSV files that include the IOC and
+Simple IOC files are essentially CSV-style files that contain IOCs and
 comments.
-Simple IOC files must have the extension ``.txt``.
+Simple IOC files must use the ``.txt`` extension.
+Encrypted
-encrypted simple IOC files must have the extension ``.dat``.
+simple IOC files must use the ``.dat`` extension.

 .. warning::
-   Simple IOCs are deprecated and provide less flexibility than YAML IOCs.
-When writing new
+   Simple IOCs are deprecated and offer less flexibility than YAML
-   IOCs, we recommend using YAML IOCs.
+   IOCs.
+For new IOCs, we recommend using YAML IOCs.

 The following tags for simple IOCs are currently supported: